 The UC Publication Management System searches multiple publication databases to find scholarly works of UC authors based on their name-based search settings.

 If your "Pending" list has a large number of publications that weren’t authored or co-authored by you, or if it has too few publications, you can adjust your name-based search settings to find fewer (or more) publications.
-You can also connect your ORCID iD or add other accounts and identifiers to automatically mass claim your works or mass reject large numbers of works that aren't yours.
+You can also connect your ORCID iD or add other accounts and identifiers to automatically claim large numbers of your works or to automatically reject large numbers of works that aren't yours.

 Update your name-based search settings